Park Chung Hee: Foreign policy

 In June 1965, Park signed a treaty normalizing relations with Japan, which included payment of reparations and the making of soft-loans from Japan, and led to increased trade and investment between South Korea and Japan.
 In July 1966, South Korea and the United States signed a Status of Forces Agreement, establishing a more equal relationship between the two countries.
 With its growing economic strength and the security guarantee of the United States, the threat of a conventional invasion from North Korea seemed increasingly remote.
 Despite the South Korean government's heavy reliance on American support, Park made an effort to not fully attach his foreign policy agendas to their US counterpart.
 However, following the escalation of the Vietnam War with the US deploying ground combat troops in March 1965, South Korea sent the Capital Division and the 2nd Marine Brigade to South Vietnam in September 1965, followed by the White Horse Division in September 1966.

+United States

+Park Chung-hee's relations with the U.S. were complex and highly transactional, defined by a mutual, though often strained, anti-communist alliance.
+While heavily reliant on U.S. military protection and economic aid, Park frequently clashed with Washington over his authoritarian rule, his secret nuclear ambitions and discussions over proposed U.S. troop withdrawals.
+Presidents Richard Nixon, Gerald Ford and Jimmy Carter all pressured Park to end his authoritarian Yushin regime, which severely strained bilateral relations.
+Alarmed by the Nixon Doctrine (which proposed reduced U.S. troop presence on the peninsula) and the fall of South Vietnam, Park secretly pursued a nuclear weapons program in the 1970s until the U.S. strongly intervened and forced South Korea to abandon these ambitions.
+Carter's proposal to withdraw U.S. ground forces caused major panic in South Korea, as Park's government actively resisted the move, even going as far as funneling millions of dollars in bribes to members of the U.S. Congress in a political scandal known as Koreagate, with the goal of securing American military aid and preventing Carter from withdrawing U.S. troops unilaterally.